alphasentaurii/northwind-sql-database-project/README.md

 --------------------------
 ## Table of Contents

-    0. Data Prep
+- Data Prep

-    1. H1: Discount and Order Quantity
+**H1: Discount and Order Quantity**

-    Does discount amount have a statistically significant effect on quantity of product in an order?
+Does discount amount have a statistically significant effect on order quantity?
 If so, at what level(s) of discount?

-    2. H2: Discount and Country
+**H2: Countries and Order Quantity: Discount vs Full Price**

-    Do individual countries tend to order more products when a discount is offered?
+Do order quantities of individual countries differ when discounted vs full price?

-    3. H3: Region and Sales Revenue
+**H3: Region and Order Revenue**

-    Does sales revenue vary by region?
+Does region have a statistically significant effect on average revenue per order?

-    4. Time of Year (Season) and Revenue/Units Sold Does time of year have a statistically significant effect on sales revenue and/or volume of units sold?
+**H4: Time of Year (Month) and Order Revenue**

-    5. Results Analysis
+Does time of year have a statistically significant effect on average revenue per order?

-    6. Recommendations and Conclusion
+- Conclusion

-    7. Future Work/Additional Explorations
+- Recommendations

-        A. Customer Satisfaction Improvement (On-time Shipments)
+- Future Work
-        B. Product Recommendation Tool
+    * A. Product Recommendation Tool
-            * What are top 3 selling products overall vs each region/country).
+    * B. Free/Discounted Shipping

 ## Data Prep